mafleming/RayTracerChallenge/README.md

 16-May-2019.
 Added parallel rendering using isolates.
 Result is roughly a 2.5 times speedup on a 4 CPU machine.
 See new rendering command llrender.
 Be sure to "")copy isolate" before running.

+31-May-2019.
+Added Radial Gradient and Blend patterns.
+Patterns can now be nested, allowing patterns in place of simple color in the pattern specification.